Captioning

 • Other event organizers should schedule CART services themselves and ask providers to invoice them directly (not Access Services).

-Two CART vendors are currently active in eMarket and have been used by campus event organizers:
+The following CART vendors are currently active in eMarket and have been used by campus event organizers:

 Karasch & Associates